 2.4 Cosy Kingdom has provided a lifeline for many people during and post pandemic.
-Offering area-based funding will allow a more targeted approach to vulnerable groups who often don't meet thresholds or criteria or are less likely to come forward for support and assistance.
+Offering area-based funding would allow a more targeted approach to vulnerable groups who often don't meet thresholds or criteria or are less likely to come froward for support and assistance.
 For example, those in the private rented sector or people in households who are in fuel poverty but have working age adults employed.
-This allocation will be further developed through engagement with the Housing Fuel Poverty Team and the Tackling Poverty and Preventing Crisis Board on promoting this change through Fife.
+This allocation will be further developed through engagement with the Housing fuel Poverty Team and the Tackling Poverty and Preventing Crisis Board on promoting this change through Fife.

-This payment has not yet been released, as there are a number of allocations from throughout Fife so it will form part of the Fife wide SLA with a specific reference to the Kirkcaldy allocation and specific outcomes.
+This payment has not yet been made.
+There are a number of allocations from throughout Fife so it will form part of the Fife wide SLA with a specific reference to the Kirkcaldy allocation.

 2.5 A Place Officer post was established with a specific focus on Tourism and Town Centres to provide a much-needed opportunity to package up some of the stories to tell of people and place that the Kirkcaldy Area has to offer.
-The Kirkcaldy Area is steeped in heritage and history but it is not easy to find for visitors to the towns and villages, often leading to people visiting other neighbouring towns and cities.
-This allocation has created a post and a staff member has been appointed who will research and package up these stories and bring the existing attractions and trails together as well as a digital tool or platform for visitors to easily access information on attractions, history and events.
+The Kirkcaldy Area is steeped in heritage and history but it is not easy to find for visitors to the Towns and villages, often leading to people visiting other neighbouring towns and cities.
+This allocation would create a post for a staff member to package up these stories and bring the existing attractions and trails together to ensure a 21st Century attraction as well as a digital tool or platform for visitors to easily access information on attractions and history.

 Andrew Walker started with the team in mid-October.
-He has been researching and building up a network of people and prospective projects, whilst exploring further funding opportunities.
+He has been networking and building up a network of people and prospective projects, whilst exploring further funding opportunities.
 He has scoped out a calendar of significant dates and anniversaries for the next few years which will lead to a number of events and celebrations.
 He is currently overseeing he completion of Volunteers Green which it is anticipated will be complete by the end of March.
 Andrew has been liaising with the Urban Design Team to start a refresh of the Design and Development Framework.
-In partnership with the

-Tourism Team, we have been exploring the development of a Place App or platform to support the story of Place and Tourism.
+In partnership with the Tourism Team, we have been exploring the development of a Place App or platform to support the story of Place and Tourism.

 2.6 Adam Smith Tercentenary.
-A range of partners including Fife Council, Fife College, Kirkcaldy Civic Society, Linton Lane Centre, Fife Cultural Trust, academics, and celebrities worked alongside Adam Smith Global Foundation to deliver a yearlong programme of activities to celebrate the 300th anniversary of the birth of Adam Smith, attracting people locally, nationally and internationally to celebrate the legacy of Smith.
+A range of partners including Fife Council, Fife College, Fife Cultural Trust, academics, and celebrities are working with Adam Smith Global Foundation to deliver a yearlong programme of activities to celebrate the 300th anniversary of the birth of Adam Smith.
+The programme will be varied and diverse and offer something for everyone - making Adam Smith.
+The activities will bring visitors to the Kirkcaldy Area.